Idea Cellular: Merger with Vodafone India

-After merge, Vodafone and Idea became known as Vi.
-It was a biggest combination between two telecom companies in the world.

-On 7 September 2020, Vodafone Idea unveiled this new brand identity, Vi, which involved the integration of the company's erstwhile separate brands Vodafone and Idea into one unified brand.
+On 7 September 2020, Vodafone Idea unveiled this new brand identity, Vi, which involved the integration of the company's erstwhile separate brands Vodafone India and Idea Cellular into one unified brand.

 Operations

 In the 2010 3G spectrum auction, Idea paid ₹57.68 billion for spectrum in 11 circles.
 After the launch of MNP in India, Idea further strengthened its customer base because it was the mobile network with most net port-ins.

 Radio frequency summary

 Idea Cellular owned spectrum in 900 MHz, 1800 MHz, 2100 MHz, 2300 MHz and 2500 MHz bands across the country.

-Note: The above table contains Vodafone-Idea (merged entity) radio frequency details because they used to share their networks with each other via ICR (intra-circle roaming agreement) in some circles.
+Note: The above table contains Vodafone Idea radio frequency details because they used to share their networks with each other via ICR (intra-circle roaming agreement) in some circles.
 For example, Idea had started giving its customers in Delhi access to 4G services in May 2018 via the Vodafone network.